-Systems are the overriding umbrellas that cover a key segment of your business, such as marketing, sales, cash flow, operations, human resources.
-They are often a collection of processes.
+Systems and workflows are the overriding umbrellas that cover a key segment of your business, such as marketing, sales, cash flow, operations, and human resources.

-Processes are the checklist, step-by-step instructions that create unity and reliability within the system.
+Processes are the checklist and step-by-step instructions that create unity, reliability and repeatability within the system.

 For instance, a client intake call initiates your sales system.
-That initial gathering of information is often a process where certain bits of information are collected, and specific questions help with determining client fit and project scope.
+That initial gathering of information is often a process where certain bits of information are collected, and specific questions help determine client fit and project scope.

-You can start implementing systems and processes on day one, but more likely; it will be after you've had time to work out your best process for marketing, sales, and operations.
+You can start implementing systems and processes on day one, but more likely, it will be after you've had time to work out your best marketing, sales, and operations process.

 Even internal areas like strategic planning, hiring, and onboarding new team members can benefit from a defined process.

 The idea is to create a simple process that anyone can follow.